ash/raku-course/essentials/strings/exercises/hello-concatenation/index.md

 What is your name?
 ```

-Then you enter the name and get see greeting:
+Then you enter the name and get the greeting:

     Hello, Ella!